 - Identify which partners can benefit most from your solution offering and help you grow revenues and market share.
 Spend time with a representative partner of each partner type.
 Listen and learn.
 Understand their business drivers and challenges.
 Once you understand the partners’ core business metrics, develop the value proposition and program elements that directly relate to their core business metrics.
 The level of and investment in the value proposition and related partner program elements vary by partner tier.
 Remember, value propositions will vary by partner type.

 - The most important aspect of an effective value proposition is for a vendor to “translate” the value proposition into measurable KPIs and to share those KPIs with (managed) partners for the partners to have a clear understanding of how the vendor-partner relationship will affect his/her business.
 Your value proposition, partner program, and business plans with top-tier partners should contain the following elements:

-- Set up checkpoint and use your partner advisory board to validate changes that you are considering to both your value proposition and partner programs, along the way.
-Incorporate their feedback for feedback in the “final version” for a more effective value proposition.
+- Set up checkpoints and use your partner advisory board to validate changes that you are considering to both your value proposition and partner programs, along the way.
+Incorporate their feedback in the “final version” for a more effective value proposition.

 - “Rinse and repeat.”
 Technologies and market dynamics are constantly changing.
 So are your partners’ business models.
 Review your value proposition and partner programs at least annually with your partners and benchmark the competition to ensure your position as a market leader.